Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 - At the top of this component tasks hierarchy is displayed (e.g. Task1 > Task2 > Task3).
 - There are three text fields here: "Title", "Description" and "Tags".
 - Button "Save" is placed near editable fields.
-- There are also some informational fields here: "Status", "Creation date", "Start date", "Planning date", "Deadline" and "End date".
+- There are also some informational fields here: "Status", "Creation date", "Start date" and "End date".

 ## #24: Editing task in task component